wintercms/docs/architecture/developer-guide.md

 }
 ```

-The PSR-2 and PSR-12 guidelines do not have any specific requirement for the placement of curly braces for condition blocks, but most examples on these guidelines, along with examples in other software and framework, try to keep the curly braces in the same line as the condition statement (unless it is multi-line).
+The PSR-12 guidelines have specific requirements for the placement of curly braces for condition blocks and control structures, as defined in [Section 5.
+Control Structures](https://www.php-fig.org/psr/psr-12/#5-control-structures).
+Thus, all new code must follow these requirements, for example:

 ```php
 // SINGLE LINE CONDITION STATEMENTS